me-abhinav/shared-element-overlap-demo/README.md

     }
 }
 ```
-3. Create transition resource in you res folder like this:
+3. Create transition resource in your `res` folder like this:
 `app/src/main/res/transition/shared_element_transition.xml`
 The contents should be similar to this:
 ```xml